The Best Products for Mac and iPhone Users

 About my recommendations

-One of the most common email questions I receive from clients is regarding what product they should buy.
-Whether it comes to computers, iPhones, mice, monitors, printers, hard drives, cables, smart bulbs, etc., I will try to distill it down to one or two choices.
+One of the most common questions I get from clients is what product they should buy.
+Whether it's computers, iPhones, mice, monitors, printers, hard drives, cables, or smart bulbs, I try to narrow it down to one or two choices.

 What factors do I consider when evaluating products?

 • Ease of use.
 Some products have lots of bells and whistles.
-I don't mind when the bells and whistles stay out of the way when you don't need them, but all too often, products really assert these features that not everyone needs.
-Unfortunately, I can't always get away from those, but if there is a simple option out there, I'll often go with that.
+I don't mind when the bells and whistles stay out of the way when you don't need them, but all too often, products push these features on you whether you need them or not.
+If there is a simpler option out there, I'll often go with that.

-• Mac and iPhone compatible.
-Of course, being established in the Apple ecosystem myself, it would not make sense for me to recommend products that don't interoperate well with Apple products.
-Some products I overlook, no matter how great they are, if they won't work well with my existing products.
+• Works well with Mac and iPhone.
+Being in the Apple ecosystem myself, it would not make sense for me to recommend products that don't work well with Apple devices.
+Some products I overlook, no matter how great they are, if they won't play nicely with your existing setup.

 Portable